legendreddragon/legendreddragon.github.io/lord/levels/level9.md

 |     4M | / | 4M     |       99 |            99 |
 {: .masterodds }

-## Equipment

-Level 9 is survivable with a Wan's Weapon and Full Body Armour.
-Anything below this can be very risky.
-Earthshaker should never be fought.

 ## Gold Winnings and Costs

 | Event               | $                 |